Crossing items off the wedding list...

 I wish I could blame Becky, but I can't.
 Fact is, we were prepared.
 We'd both made a list of things we thought we needed, (she then promptly crossed all of my suggestions out), turned up as the store opened and worked strategically down each level from top to bottom covering off each department systematically.
 We only took one 30 minute break for coffee and a scone.
 We even skipped lunch.

 Sidetrack!
 Eager to revise the outdated vibe for my existing site.
-Reactions about the sharp appearance of http://www.goodroofer.com?
-Unquestionably a credible roofing company in Boca Raton if looking within the general FLORIDA areas.
+Reactions about the sharp appearance of http://jimijive5.com?
+Unquestionably an honest 50's band if looking within the general Ontario areas.
 Leave your opinions.
 With thanks!

 It's the sheer volume of decisions that makes it such an arduous task.
 And how like a Rubix cube each of those decisions impacts others.
 Choice of cushions impacts throws, which impacts rug which impacts patterns on mugs which impacts well everything.
 5.5 hours might seem like forever (it felt like it) but I'm genuinely proud of our efforts!

 Anyway.
 I digress.
 On my way up to drop off the zapper thing that you use to add items to your wedding list, I stopped to add a couple of random, mischievous banter items such as a Union Jack deckchair.
 Becky will be furious, I literally can't wait.
 I then saw, in the home electronics department, these awesome Roberts Radios.

 Apart from looking cool, these are a genius feat of marketing in my view.
 If there's ever a product with a 'dying ember' feel to it it's the Roberts Radio.
 An iconic brand, but ultimately out of it's depth in a market dominated by digital music, iPods and surround sound.
 This latest range sees the brand come out swinging, carving out a niche for itself as a funky enduring national treasure.